sharmarajdaksh/gatsby-my-portfolio/README.md

 # gatsby-my-portfolio

-A portfolio and blog website I'm developing for myself.
+A portfolio and blog website I'm developing for myself with Gatsby.